3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 **Transitions** are a way to introduce **timing** to a given effect.
 In order to use any effect, you first need to define an **initial state** and a **final state** for the element that you would like to change.

+### We Do

+- cd into your ga folder
+- cd into class-exercises
+- mkdir css-transitions
+- touch index.html
+- touch main.css
+- subl .

 <!-- ```css
 a {
     padding: 2em; /* initial state */